Kong/docs.konghq.com/src/gateway/how-to/kong-gateway.md

 ### What's next?

-You now have a {{site.base_gateway}} running locally.
-Kong has a tremendous amount of capabilities to help you manage, configure and route requests to your APIs.
+You now have a {{site.base_gateway}} instance running locally.
+Kong offers a tremendous amount of capabilities to help you manage, configure and route requests to your APIs.

 * To follow a more detailed step-by-step guide to starting Kong, see the